 There are several ways you can help with the search:

-Aside from running the SETI@home app on your devices, you could also help out by donating, or for the more adventurous, if you have an old 80’s style satellite dish, you could setup a radio telescope in your own backyard!
-(Planning to do this when I retire someday)
+Aside from running the SETI@home app on your devices, you could also help out by donating.
+If you can get your hands on an older style satellite dish, you could even participate by setting up a radio telescope in your own backyard (thinking about doing a modern version of this, except using software defined radios).

-I have been participating by running the application for almost 18 years now, I install the software on just about everything that is capable of running it, especially on my ‘always on’ devices (this webserver for instance).
+I install the software on just about everything that is capable of running it, especially on my ‘always on’ devices like this webserver.
 Please join the search today!